-9 GeV photon beam.
-Particles impinge on the detector over a wide range of angles, from normal incidence at 90 degrees down to 11.5 degrees, which define a geometry that is fairly unique among calorimeters.
+We have designed, fabricated, assembled and installed the barrel calorimeter in the GlueX experiment in Hall D at Jefferson Lab.
+The BCAL was operated during the first two running periods of the GlueX experiment and the calibration for these data has been completed.
+The BCAL is a scintillating fiber and lead calorimeter with a sampling fraction of about 9.45%.
+The calorimeter records the time and energy deposited by charged and neutral particles created by a 9 GeV photon beam.
+Particles impinge on the detector over a wide range of angles, from normal incidence at 90 degrees down to 10 degrees, which define a geometry that is fairly unique among calorimeters.
 The scintillation light is collected at two ends of the barrel and detected using 3840 silicon photomultiplier arrays, the first large-scale application of this technology.
-The response of the calorimeter has been measured during a running experiment using samples of π^0 and η decays and is shown to perform as expected for electromagnetic showers up to 2.5 GeV.
-The timing resolution of the BCAL has been measured to be about 150 ps for 1 GeV electromagnetic showers and 200 ps for pions greater than 1 GeV.
+The response of the calorimeter has been measured during a running experiment using samples of π^0 and η decays and is shown to perform as expected for electromagnetic showers between 0.05 and 2.5 GeV.
+The timing resolution of the BCAL has been measured to be about 150 ps for 1 GeV electromagnetic showers.
+The time resolution for charged particle signals determines the quality of the TOF particle identification.

 The energy response of the BCAL to photons depends on their angle of incidence and therefore on the impact position along the detector.
-The energy resolution is plotted in Fig. 33 for the simulated sample of η 's in four angular bins, each fitted to Eq.
-4. Due to the changing kinematics from bin to bin, the highest energy photons correspond to shallow impact angles located at the downstream end of the barrel.
-Both the stochastic and the constant terms increase at small angles, reflecting the geometrical dependence of the energy containment.
-We note that the response of the calorimeter averaged over its length, as done for the η sample in Fig. 32, is not described well with Eq.
-4 and has a large correlation between the two parameters (-0.89).
-Nevertheless, in order to characterize the performance of the BCAL between 0.5 and 2.5 GeV, we take the fitted energy-resolution parameters integrated over the angular distributions for π^0 and η production to obtain a typical energy resolution for our detector of $\sigma_E/E=5.2\%/\sqrt{E(\text{GeV})}\oplus 3.6\%$.
-In order to estimate the resolution at high energy, we use the MC that describes our data at low energy (Fig. 33) and results in a constant term of less than 1.7%.
-However, to verify this expectation, we would need additional data reaching to higher energy.
+The energy resolution is plotted in Fig. 33 for the simulated sample of η 's in four angular bins.
+Each selection is fitted to Eq.
+4. Due to the kinematics of the sample, the highest energy photons correspond to shallow impact angles and impact points at the downstream end of the barrel.
+The fitted parameters show a systematic increase of the constant term from 0 to 3% reflecting the fact that the leakage is increasing.
+The fractional energy resolution at the center of the BCAL is given by $5.2\%/\sqrt{E(GeV)}$.
+We note that the response of the calorimeter averaged over its length, as for the η sample in Fig. 32, is not modeled well with Eq.
+4 and also results in relatively high values of the fitted constant term.
+Nevertheless, in order to characterize the performance of the BCAL, we take the average parameters for the π^0 and η distributions to obtain a typical energy resolution of $\sigma_E/E=5.2\%/\sqrt{E(\text{GeV})} \oplus 3.6\%$.

-Figure 33: Simulated fractional energy resolution for data at different angles from the target for the distribution in Fig. 31a.
-At shallow angles the stochastic term increases and the energy leakage generates a non-zero constant term.
-The MC data points are fitted to Eq.
+Figure 33: Simulated fractional energy resolution for data at different angles from the target.
+At shallow angles the stochastic term in the energy resolution increases and the energy leakage generates a non-zero constant term.
+The MC data points generated at fixed angles are fitted to Eq.
 4 with the results shown in the legend.
 (Color online)